SoftUni-Internal/interactive-content/EN/02-Generics/01-Generics-in-Java.md

 We only know that we are retrieving a list by inspecting the context.

-When looking at types, it can only guarantee that it is an Object, and we need an explicit cast to ensure that the type is safe.
+When looking at types, it can only guarantee that it is an Object.
+We need an explicit cast to ensure that the type is safe.

 The cast can cause type-related **runtime errors** if a programmer makes a mistake with the explicit casting.